emilk/loguru/README.md

 If you find Loguru useful, tweet me at @ernerfeldt mail me at emil.ernerfeldt@gmail.com.

 ## Why another logging library?
-I have yet to come accross a nice, light-weight logging library for C++ that does everything I want.
+I have yet to come across a nice, light-weight logging library for C++ that does everything I want.
 So I made one!

 In particular, I want logging that produces logs that are both human-readable and easily grep:ed.
 I also want to be able to hook into the logging process to print some of the more severe messages on-screen in my app (for dev-purposes).